 To begin with, it does seem that it is a relatively straightforward terraced garden — a sort of botanical ziggurat — that we speak of when we talk about the Hanging Gardens.
 All of the descriptions which I’ve quoted in this chapter are compatible with that idea, being all of them notably less fanciful than the vision of Philo.
 But make no mistake: irrigating such a structure would have been a huge hydraulic-engineering challenge in ancient times.

 Next, we can say that the notion that the Hanging Gardens could have been built before the advent of the Neo-Babylonian Empire and then survived into the final half-millennium before Christ is intensely problematic, because the city was sacked and, if the ancient accounts are to be believed, virtually razed to the ground on numerous occasions prior to the ascent of Nebuchadnezzar II to the throne.
 It’s hard to conceive how something as inherently delicate as an exotic terraced garden, filled with plants and trees growing outside of their natural habitats, could have survived such trauma.
-So, we can tentatively conclude that the Hanging Gardens were built either very shortly before, during, or after the time of Nebuchadnezzar II — or, alternately, that the Hanging Gardens of the extant texts are a mere echo of something far older than them that was destroyed long, long ago.
+So, we can tentatively conclude that the Hanging Gardens were built either very shortly before, during, or after the time of Nebuchadnezzar II — or, alternately, that the Hanging Gardens of the extant texts are a mere echo of something far older than than said texts, something that was destroyed long, long before they were written.
 For now at any rate, we will proceed on the former rather than the latter theory, not least because there’s so little we can do or say at all about the other possibility.

 Finally, it does strike me as reasonable to give most credence among all the characters we’ve just met to Berossus, as cited or paraphrased by Josephus.
 Not only is he the only native Babylonian in the bunch, but he remained free in later ancient times from the reputations for over-credulousness and/or outright dishonesty which dogged Ctesias and Onesicritus.
 And then, again, his description of the Hanging Gardens as a product of Nebuchadnezzar II’s reign squares best with our knowledge of Babylon’s history.